bnm3k/old-blog/content/posts/06_joins_p2/index.md

 order by total_volunteers desc;
 ```

-And with that, to get a full understanding of sql joins, you don't need to relate it to some wrong mental model (traversing links and pointers) or even some other high-level concept (reduction), you just have to go back to the very foundations of SQL.
+And with that, to get a full understanding of sql joins, you don't need to relate it to some wrong mental model (traversing links and pointers) or even some other high-level concept (reduction), you just have to go back to the very foundations of SQL (and a bit of history).
 I'd like to give credit to Martin Kleppman's _Designing Data-Intensive Application_ which I referenced heavily for the history of databases and Jennifer Widom's _Introduction to SQL_ course which massively improved my understanding of SQL.